Józef Wierusz-Kowalski

-Józef Wierusz-Kowalski (16 March 1866 - 30 November 1927) was a Polish physicist and diplomat.
+Józef Wierusz-Kowalski (16 March 1866 – 30 November 1927) was a Polish physicist and diplomat.
 He discovered the phenomenon of progressive phosphorescence.
-He served as Rector of the University of Freiburg, and helped to establish the section for physics at the reopened University of Warsaw.
+He served as Rector of the University of Fribourg, and helped to establish the section for physics at the reopened University of Warsaw.
 After Polish independence was established, he served as the Polish ambassador to the Holy See, the Netherlands, Austria and Turkey.

 Early life and education

 Józef Wierusz-Kowalski was born to Dr. Tadeusz Wierusz-Kowalski (1841–1904) and Juliet Wasilewska, in Pulawy, Kingdom of Poland, then part of Russian Empire on 16 March 1866.
 His father owned property in Olbięcin from 1869 to 1904.

+Józef married Leonia Wierusz-Kowalska (born Rostworowska) in 1900, at age 33.
+Leonia was born in 1870.
+They had 5 children: Tadeusz Wierusz-Kowalski, Marie-Angèle (Aniela) Mallet (born Wierusz-Kowalska) and 3 other children.

 Initially, Józef Wierusz-Kowalski studied law at the Imperial University of Warsaw, but after a year he moved to the University of Göttingen, where he studied physics.
 He studied the properties of glass, including its strength, and in 1889 presented his doctoral thesis, "Untersuchungen über die Festigkeit des Glases".

 After working in Berlin, Würzburg and the Technical University in Zurich, Wierusz-Kowalski studied physics and physical chemistry at the University of Bern.
 In 1894, he accepted a faculty position in mathematics and natural sciences at the University of Fribourg in Switzerland.
 In 1894, he introduced Pierre Curie and Maria Skłodowska.
 As the chair of physics, he established the physics department.
-During the academic year 1897–1998, he served as rector of the university.
+During the academic year 1897–1898, he served as rector of the university.
 He remained at Fribourg until 1915.